kmabrahamson/personal_site/_posts/2016-12-19-what-i-learned-after-talking-high-school.markdown

 date:   2016-12-19
 description: what i learned after talking about web development to a room of fifteen-year-olds
 ---
 It was Computer Science Education Week recently (who knew, right?) and I was asked to give a talk about being a web developer.
 Awesome, sure, I love giving talks.
-Even better, I'd be giving it with the fantastic [Lea Ann Bradford](http://www.leaannbradford.com){:target="_blank"} -- go take a look at her awesome front-end work.
+Even better, I'd be giving it with the fantastic [Lea Ann Bradford](http://www.leaannbradford.com){:target="_blank"} -- go take a look at her wonderful front-end work.

 Our audience: a room of high school students.